IanO7/CITS3403-Group-Project/README.md

 > ```
 > Your `venv/` folder is local!
 > After cloning a new repo, always create and activate a new virtual environment, then install dependencies.
+>
+> **IDE Tip:**
+> After creating and activating your virtual environment, make sure your code editor (e.g., VS Code, PyCharm) is using the Python interpreter from your `venv` folder.
+> In VS Code, open the Command Palette (`Ctrl+Shift+P`), search for `Python: Select Interpreter`, and choose the one from your project's `venv` directory.
+> This ensures all installed packages are recognized and avoids import errors.

 ---